-It's just as important to look after your child's mental health as their physical health.
+It's just as important to look after your mental health as well as your physical health.
 Whether it's spending time on social media, being with friends and family, or going to college, university or starting a job, there are things we do every day that impact on our mental health.